Requirements & Supported Environments

 Browser Extensions

 Find the Edge (Chromium) extension in the Microsoft Store listed as the PrinterLogic Extension v x.x.x.x.
-Visit the Microsoft Edge (Chromium) Extension documentation for more information on installing it.
+See Microsoft Edge Extension documentation for more information on installing it.

 Prerequisites for Edge (Chromium) to function correctly: